 (photo credit: KNESSET SPOKESMAN'S OFFICE)

-Because the last government fell apart and the Knesset was dissolved in December 2014, before a 2015 budget could be passed, and Kahlon asked for an extension for his first budget, the new budget will be a two-year one for 2015-2016, which, in reality, will apply for only 13 months.
+Because the last government fell apart and the Knesset was dissolved in December 2014, before a 2015 budget could be passed, and Kahlon asked for an extension for his first budget, it will be a two-year budget for 2015-2016, which, in reality, will only apply for 13 months.